morrisyy75/Trend_of_technology_skills/README.md

 Employees level of technology education and training data will be collected by webscrapping from the Survey from the website Stack Overflow

 ##Data analysis
+refer to the pptx uploaded

 #Results
+refer to the pptx uploaded
 #Data Visualisation
+refer to the pptx uploaded